Aavida Maa Aavide

-Aavida Maa Aavide (She too is my wife) is a 1998 Telugu romantic comedy film written and directed by E. V. V. Satyanarayana, produced by D. Kishore under the Jayabheri Art Productions banner, presented by M. Murali Mohan.
-It stars Nagarjuna, Tabu and Heera Rajagopal in the lead roles, with music composed by Sri.
-It was dubbed into Hindi, titled as Biwi No.2 (2000) and Tamil as Police Killadi.
+Aavida Maa Aavide (She too is my wife) is a 1998 Telugu comedy drama film written and directed by E. V. V. Satyanarayana and produced by D. Kishore under the Jayabheri Art Productions banner.
+The film stars Nagarjuna, Tabu and Heera in the lead roles, with music composed by Sri.

+It is inspired by the 1940 American film My Favorite Wife, which itself is based on Alfred, Lord Tennyson's 1864 poem Enoch Arden.
 The film had an average box office run despite a large opening.
+It was dubbed into Tamil as Police Killadi and Hindi as Biwi No.2.

 Plot

-In Hyderabad, C. I. Vikranth is pressured by his father, to get married.
+In Hyderabad, Circle Inspector (CI) Vikranth is pressured by his father, to get married.
 During a police encounter, he meets another police inspector, S. I. Archana and due to circumstances both keep bumping into each other.
 Eventually they fall in love, get married and have a son.
 Sometime later, while transferring a criminal to court their jeep gets blasted and everyone in jeep die along with Archana and their son.
 Vikranth in unable to forget Archana and his son in spite of support from his father and Archana's mother to forget her (as she has died) and move on with his life.